Checklists

 Do you have an omnichannel strategy today?

-Do your marketing channels work in teams and support each other?
+Do your marketing channels work together and support each other?

-Is there a fluid transition between physical store and online store
+Is there a smooth transition between physical store and online store?

-Is your store a piece of jewelery or a stain in the local community
+Is your store a jewel or a stain on the local environment?

-Do your customers only shop with you, or do they go to the competition as well?
+Do your customers only shop with you, or do they go to your competitors as well?

-Does the relationship with the customers extend beyond the actual purchase?
+Does the relationship with customers extend beyond the purchase itself?

-Do you give people a good feeling to shop in your store?
+Does it make people feel good to shop in your store?

-Do customers feel that you know them personally?
+Do your customers feel like you know them personally?

-Have you done everything you can to make it easy to shop with you?
+Have you done everything you can to make shopping with you easy?

 When was the last time you introduced something completely new to the store?